MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 ### Finish editing

-When done annotating, do one of the following:
+When done annotating, do one of the following actions:

 -   Select **Stop editing**.